stekc/Keto-Bot/README.md

 2. Copy and rename .env.example to .env and config.json.example to config.json, then fill out the required fields.

 3. `docker compose up` (add `-d` to run in the background and on startup)

+Use `LOAD_ARGS="--only-load cogname,cogname2" docker compose up` to only load specific cogs.

 Setup without Docker: